 Description

-Black River Wilderness Park sits quietly in the Bruce Peninsula, Southern Georgian Bay, and Lake Simcoe region, offering a genuine wilderness experience without the crowds you'll find at more famous destinations.
-This 87-kilometer trail system winds through some of Ontario's most unspoiled terrain, where the gentle flow of the Black River creates a constant, calming soundtrack to your hike.
+Black River Wilderness Park sits in the Bruce Peninsula, Southern Georgian Bay, and Lake Simcoe region of Ontario, offering a genuine wilderness experience without the crowds that tend to gather at more well-known destinations.
+The park's 87-kilometer trail network winds through some of the province's most unspoiled terrain, where the Black River provides a constant, calming presence throughout the journey.

 Trail Experience and Terrain